 The true story is good though, and might even include the Heartbreak Hotel in Kenansville, but we’ll probably never know for sure.

 One of the real songwriters was indeed from Florida.
 Mae Axton (mother of Hoyt) was a teacher in Jacksonville, FL, who had long done some part-time promotional work for Col. Parker .
 Another ‘legend’ has it that she saw the Heartbreak Hotel while touring the state prior to Elvis’ southern concert tour.
 She’d promised Elvis she’d write him a song and she teamed up for that with songwriter Tommy Durden of Gainesville, FL.
 It’s said he had seen a story in a Miami paper about a suicide who had left behind a note that stated “I walk a lonely street.”

 And all that, according to the lore, got mashed together into a song about a Heartbreak Hotel down at the end of Lonely Street.
 And a hit was born.
-The missing bit, as you’ve probably noticed, is whether Mae Axton every knew about or saw, the Heartbreak Hotel in Kenansville, but why let a missing bit get in the way of a good story?
+The missing bit, as you’ve probably noticed, is confirmation whether Mae Axton ever knew about or saw, the Heartbreak Hotel in Kenansville, but why let a missing bit get in the way of a good story?